eacton/CAGEF/Lesson_5/Lesson_5.md

 ###Interaction terms

-What is meant by an interaction?
-The slope wrt one covariate changes linearly as a function of another covariate.
+What is meant by an _interaction_?
+The slope with respect to one covariate changes linearly as a function of another covariate.
 The association between the response and the predictor changes across the range of the new variable.
-This is different than a confounding factor, which is associated with the predictor and response, however the associatrion between the response and predictor is constant across the range of the new variable.
+This is different than a _confounding factor_, which is associated with the predictor and response, however the association between the response and predictor is constant across the range of the new variable.

 The difference in means changes additionally by b3 for each unit difference in x2. b3 is the difference of differences.
 The slope of x1 changes with x2, because b3 is changing.

 _Expression:_